crGowen/AliensOutThere/README.md

 # AliensOutThere

-Build with Unity 2018.3.1f1
+Build with Unity 2018.3.8f1

+Open in Unity Editor, go to Assets > Scenes and open the Galaxy scene.
+Then set the display resolution to 1920x1080 at 1x scale (may need to define a custom resolution to do this).

-Main menu not going to be featured (final build will be webapp)
+Main menu not going to be featured (final build will be web app)